 - Master Boot Record and System Partition

 - Individual Partitions

 - 8 Click Next.

-Setting restore options for restoring data with Plug-in Live Client for Windows
+Setting restore options for restoring data with Plug-in Live Client

-1 On the Create Selection Set page, click Edit Plugin Options, and select Physical Machine-the default-as the Restore Type.
+1 On the Create Selection Set page, click , and select Physical Machine-the default-as the Restore Type.